 Persons served are offered skill-development training courses in integrated settings, either directly or by referral, as appropriate to their individualized employment objectives.

 VOC 6: Vocational Evaluation Services

-The organization provides persons served with a written vocational evaluation that highlights the individual’s skills, aptitudes, preferences, abilities, and rehabilitationspecial needs.
+The organization uses a structured vocational evaluation process to help individuals identify viable employment options and set their vocational direction.

 NA The organization does not provide vocational evaluation services.